DominikMa/P3-Behavioral-Cloning/README.md

 * [model.py](model.py) which contains the code to prepare the training data and generate and train the model
 * [drive.py](drive.py) for driving the car in autonomous mode.
 It is nearly the original file with only few changes in the image preparation.
 * [model.h5](model.h5) the trained model
+* [output_video_track1.mp4](record_track1/output_video_track1.mp4) a video if the model driving through the first track

+Additional the following files are included:
+* [model.json](model.json) which contains the used parameters for training the model
+* [model.png](model.png) a plot of the model
+* [output_video_track2.mp4](record_track1/output_video_track2.mp4) a video if the model driving through the second track
+* [videos](videos/) four videos of the model driving each track forward and backward

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-### Model Architecture and Training Strategy
+### General Model Architecture and Training Strategy

 #### 1. The model architecture

- The model strongly follows the architecture of the nvidia paper <!-- TODO paper link --> with a few changes.
+ The model strongly follows the architecture of the [nvidia paper](https://arxiv.org/pdf/1604.07316v1.pdf) with a few changes.
 The first layer is for normalization.
 The following 1x1 convolutional layer follows the idea of let the model decide which is the best color space for the problem.
 The following layers are taken from the nvidia paper with relu activation and batch normalization after each convolutional layer.
 An additional dropout layer is added before the fully connected layers.

 #### 2. Avoiding overfitting